Skip to contents

 {read.abares} supports multiple classes of objects to support your workflow with the NetCDF data.
 Select from spatial classes for the Australian Gridded Farm Data (AGFD) NetCDF files:

-Or for the Soil Thickness for Australian areas of intensive agriculture of Layer 1 (A Horizon - top-soil) (derived from soil mapping) data select from:
+Or for the Soil Thickness for Australian areas of intensive agriculture of Layer 1 (A Horizon - top-soil) (derived from soil mapping) and land use change data sets, select from:

 About Data Serviced